-The 180 Band is a group of dedicated musicians from the Charlottesville Virginia area; performing in Central Virginia and surrounding states for over 18 years.
+The 180 Band is a group of dedicated musicians from the Charlottesville Virginia area; performing in Central Virginia and surrounding states since 1992.
 180’s musical influences include Elvis Presley, The Temptations, Van Morrison, The Eagles, The Beatles, Santana, Lynard Skynard, Pat Benetar, Rod Steward, Aretha Franklin, Jimmy Buffet, Neil Diamond, Eric Clapton and many many more.

 Having both female and male lead singers gives 180 the opportunity to play a wider range of material.
 Our vocals combined with a dynamic rhythm section, electric and acoustic guitars, electric cello and keyboards, creates a powerful musical combination.
 It gives 180 the diversity to play many different styles to enhance any event including Weddings, Barmitzvas, Special Parties and Birthdays.
 180 is your favorite dance band of choice.
 Band History—->

 The best female vocalist in town!

 Chuck Johnston started playing drums in seventh grade, practicing his rudiments on a piece of 2X4 supported by two folding chairs.
 He took lessons from a neighbor in exchange for mowing his lawn, and bought his first used drum set in eight grade.

 Chuck played in marching band, rock bands and a soul band in high school and college, and then in a unit band in the Navy.
 Since then he has played on and off for many years, until finally being able to join up with "180."
 Chuck is excited about the opportunity to play with such an excellent group of musicians (not to mention great guys!).